seblucas/www-blog/content/en/tips/mplayer-extract-soundtrack-dvd.md

-/*
+---
-Title: Extract the soundtrack of a DVD
+title: "Extract the soundtrack of a DVD"
-Description:
-Author: Sébastien Lucas
-Date: 2011/02/07
-Robots: noindex,nofollow
-Language: en
-Tags: multimedia,tips
-*/
+date: 2011-02-07
+tags: [multimedia,tips]
+slug: mplayer-extract-soundtrack-dvd
+aliases: [/en/tips/mplayer-extract-soundtrack-dvd]
+---
 # Extract the soundtrack of a DVD

 *	Get the aid (audio id) of the wanted soundtrack